Director of Tutoring

 At The University of North Carolina at Chapel Hill, she started the UNC Creative Writer’s Association, was a member of the Carolina Union Activities Board and a member of the Honor Court.
 She graduated in three years, spending the summer between her sophomore and junior/senior year collecting oral histories from local civil rights activists in preparation for her senior history thesis.

 She spent two years prior to Law School as a Teach for America Corps member.
-She taught high school English, Argumentative Writing, and ACT English and Reading prep at an Arkansas charter school.
+She taught high school English, Argumentative Writing, ACT, SAT, and reading prep at an Arkansas charter school.

 At Yale Law School, she served as the chair of the Civil Rights Project, which connected students to pro bono public interest opportunities throughout the school year.
 She interned at the Department of Justice, Voting Rights Section, and with a Judge on the Fourth Circuit Court of Appeals.
 She was also a Teaching Fellow for two Yale College humanities classes.